BoboTiG/ebook-reader-dict/.github/issue_template.md

 - Wiktionary page:
-- dicthtml-xx.zip version (can be found in the ZIP comment):
+- `dicthtml-$LOCALE.zip` version (can be found in the ZIP comment):

 Wikicode:
 ```